SkygearIO/guides/cms/cms-records.md

 ---
-title: Configuring the CMS Record page
+title: Configuring the CMS record page
 ---
 [[toc]]

-In [CMS basics][doc-cms-basic] we learn that the CMS is consisted of 3 types of pages: Records, User management and Push notification.
+In [CMS basics][doc-cms-basic] we learn that the CMS is consisted of 3 types of pages: `record`, `user_management` and `push_notifications`.
 In this section, we will go into details of the record page configuration.

 A record page has 4 views: **list**, **show**, **edit** and **new**.
 They are the ways your business users read (list, show), update (edit) or create (new) a record in the CMS.